makrai/misc/note/naacl18.md

 # Session 9

 * Cai and Wang: KBGAN: Adversarial Learning for Knowledge Graph Embeddings
-  * negative paris should be sensible
+  * negative pairs should be sensible

 # Session 10